 Instead of avoiding these signs, it is recommended to start fighting the signs of the disorder and participate in calming and relaxing activities to get out of the melancholic cycle.

 If you are suffering consistently from these symptoms and wish to overcome them, then one of the most effective ways to do so is to resort to yoga in the morning.

 Even though getting up and practicing yoga in the morning may seem like the most difficult task for a person suffering from SAD, but that’s the only way to combat these depressing feelings.

 Is yoga the best way to treat the winter blues?

-Did you know that yoga is one of the better techniques to fighting seasonal affective disorder?
-While it’s not as effective as one of the best light therapy boxes, it is an incredibly effective (and free) way of getting the best of the winter blues.
+Yoga is considered one of the best methods to fighting seasonal affective disorder.
+While it may not be as effective as one of the best light therapy boxes, it is an incredibly effective way of significantly reducing the signs of the winter blues.